simpeter/apd/docs/lab0.md

 Request`.
 We will approve your request within 24 hours.
 If you already have a CloudLab account, simply request to join the `cse453` project.

-## Form a group of 2 or 3 students and let us know who is in it
+Once you created an account and declared your group's membership, we will randomly assign one of the group member as the "group leader" and the leader can add their teammate(s).

-All projects of this course will be performed in groups of 2-3 students.
-Please declare your group's membership via TODO and by TODO.
-We will assign the group to a subgroup in `cse453` project.
 The group should then use that subgroup in CloudLab going forward.

 ## Clone this repository and send us a link